Mauricio Dubon Player Props: Astros vs. Braves

 Mauricio Dubon At The Plate

+- Dubon leads Houston in slugging percentage (.403) thanks to four extra-base hits.

-- He ranks 21st in batting average, 93rd in on base percentage, and 126th in slugging among qualifying hitters in MLB play.
+- He ranks 11th in batting average, 71st in on base percentage, and 99th in slugging among the qualified hitters in MLB action.

-- Dubon will look to extend his 14-game hitting streak.
-He's batting .273 over the course of his last games.
+- Dubon is batting .318 during his last outings and is riding a 15-game hitting streak.

 Ready to play FanDuel Daily Fantasy?
 Get in the game using our link.